open-power/snap/README.md

 # CAPI Donut Framework Hardware and Software

-The CAPI Donut Framework is helping you to adopt to IBM CAPI technology quick and efficiently.
+The CAPI Donut Framework is helping you to adopt to IBM CAPI technology quickly and efficiently.
 It is providing example use-cases for hardware acceleration.

 The framework hardware consists of a CAPI PSL-AXI bridge unit, PSL control and a job management unit.
 It interfaces with a user-written action (a.k.a. kernel) through an AXI lite control interface, and gives coherent access to host memory through an AXI slave.